-In this post, I’ll cover the best programs to use for all cabin classes, including the planes that Emirates uses at each airport.
-I’ll also share a few ideas to construct an awesome itinerary featuring stopovers/open-jaws with a few additional miles!
+In this post, we’ll cover the best programs to use for all cabin classes, including the planes that Emirates uses at each airport.
+We’ll also share a few ideas to construct an awesome itinerary featuring stopovers/open-jaws with a few additional miles!

 This guide will be comprehensive, diving into all the best programs for flying to Dubai.
 The first programs we will look into are the most attractive, and the later programs will offer some alternatives to those.

 Best Programs To Use To Book Flights

 When flying from North America, you essentially have 2 options if you want to fly directly to Dubai.
 In fact, the only airline offering direct flights to Dubai from the U.S. is Emirates.
 In Canada, you can pick either Air Canada or Emirates from Toronto-Pearson International Airport (YYZ).

 Booking Emirates is a little more complicated for a couple of reasons.